-Notice of Mandatory Reporting of Sexual Assault, Interpersonal Violence, and Stalking please contact one of Mason's confidential resources, such as Student Support and Advocacy Center (703) 380-1434 or Counseling and Psychological Services (CAPS) (703) 993-2380.
-You may also seek assistance from Mason's Title IX Coordinator by calling (703) 993-8730 or emailing cdc@gmu.edu.
+Notice of Mandatory Reporting of Sexual Assault, Interpersonal Violence, and Stalking

+As faculty members, we are designated as "Responsible Employees," and must report all disclosures of sexual assault, interpersonal violence, and stalking to Mason's Title IX Coordinator per University Policy 1412.
+If you wish to speak with someone confidentially, please contact one of Mason's confidential resources, such as Student Support and Advocacy Center (703) 993-8984 or Counseling and Psychological Services (CAPS) (703) 993-2380.
+You may also seek assistance from Mason's Title IX Coordinator by calling (703) 993-8730 or emailing titleix@gmu.edu.